Probing Cosmic Magnetism with Rotation Measure-Squared-Galaxy Cross-Correlations

 In order to estimate $w_{\mathrm{RM}^2, \mathrm{g}}(r_\perp;z)$ from the simulations, we employ a stacking-based method.
 Specifically, for each simulation snapshot, we shift the gridded RM field such that each halo's position is centered, using the simulation's periodic boundary conditions.
 We stack the shifted RM map around the central halo for all of the halos in the simulation box.
-We then determine the average value of RM$^2$ as a function of transverse separation, computing averages by summing over all simulation pixels in each bin and over all of the halos in the snapshot of interest.
+We then determine the average value of the halo-centered RM$^2$ field as a function of transverse separation, computing averages by summing over all simulation pixels in each bin and over all of the halos in the snapshot of interest.
 Finally, we subtract off the global average RM$^2$ value to determine the excess RM$^2$ around the simulated halos.\footnote{Note that in the simulations we only consider the coeval RM$^2$ produced by magnetized plasma at the redshifts of the simulated halos.
 In the case of actual data, the RM$^2$ fields will contain contributions from magnetized plasma at a range of redshifts, generally beyond those spanned by the galaxies in the survey being used for cross-correlation measurements.
 One can still determine the excess RM$^2$ around the galaxies by subtracting estimates of RM$^2$ around {\em random} locations.} This stacking method is equivalent to a direct estimate of the average of the product of RM$^2$ and $\delta_{\mathrm{g}}$ over pixel pairs, as a function of their transverse separation.

 Figure~\ref{fig:stack} shows a schematic illustration of our $w_{\mathrm{RM}^2, \mathrm{g}}(r_\perp;z)$ estimation procedure.
 The excess $\mathrm{RM}^2$ around each halo center is clearly visible, with the rings indicating the radial bins used in the analysis.
 The stacked maps also exhibit noticeable azimuthal asymmetries.
 These arise primarily because the RM$^2$ field receives dominant contributions from rare, highly magnetized halos.
 It is also partly due to the finite boxsize of \textsc{Illustris-TNG}.
 The simulation spans a smaller effective sky area than surveys such as the SKA, which cover much larger sky fractions.
 As a result, stacked measurements from real data are expected to appear more azimuthally symmetric (up to measurement noise).